tacoinfra/harbinger-poster/README.md

  24. Create two more parameters, one named `/tezos/coinbase-pro-api-passphrase` and the second one named `/tezos/coinbase-pro-api-secret` with the values that you saved previously in steps 19 and 21.
 These should both be of type `SecureString` as well.

  25. Clone this repository to your local system, and edit lines 48-49 of `serverless.yml`.
 Replace the empty string with the public address (`KT1...`) of the oracle contract you deployed with the CLI earlier.
-Optionally, you can also edit lines 52-53 to specify the public address (`KT1...`) of the normalizer contract.
+Optionally, if you'd also like to push data to a normalizer as you post, you can also edit lines 52-53 to specify the public address (`KT1...`) of the normalizer contract.
+Otherwise, leave it as the empty string to not post updates.

  26. Install all NPM dependencies by typing `npm i` inside the repository directory, then type `sls deploy` to deploy the application.
 If all goes well, you should see output similar to this.
 You'll want to save the two endpoints for use later.